CGRU/cgru/docs/software/houdini.rst

 CGRU setup should be sourced before.
 To do this you can source *setup.sh* script in CGRU root folder.
-Afanasy houdini operator library and Python module are located in:
+Afanasy Houdini operator library and Python module are located in:

 ``cgru/plugins/houdini``